20 crucial questions for buying a new or pre-construction condo in NYC

 16. What's the source of heat and air conditioning?

-Ventilation systems are getting increased scrutiny as a result of the pandemic but they can have aesthetic or practical drawbacks you should be aware of.
+Ventilation systems can have aesthetic or practical drawbacks you should be aware of.

 On the lower end of the scale are PTAC units.
-While some of these can be attractive and even efficient, others can be noisy, so make sure you turn them on to see how you feel about the noise level.
-They also take up space below a window, so make sure you account for that when you are planning where your furniture goes.
+Some of these can be attractive and even efficient, while others can be noisy; make sure you turn them on to see how you feel about the noise level.
+They also take up space below a window, so account for that when you are planning where your furniture goes.

 Mini-split systems are typically quieter and more efficient, and their placement can permit larger windows.
 Some systems, known as heat pumps, provide both heating and cooling.
-In super-luxury buildings, you may have even more efficient systems—true ducted central air systems—with very sleek vents and possibly humidity controls to protect your artwork.
+In super-luxury buildings, you may have even more true ducted central air systems with very sleek vents and possibly humidity controls to protect your artwork.

 Similarly, if forced hot air is something you don’t like and you prefer radiators, be sure to ask about it.